jruwaard/aph_ema_handbook/docs/activity.md

 \@ref(fig:nightcrawl), in which all data points are plotted that were registered by the smartphone of person 2 between 02:00 and 06:00, At those hours, the person was sleeping, in the bedroom of his house.
 He did not move.
-Yet, if we would take the GPS-data for granted, he regularly took a random walk in the parc.
+Yet, if we would take the GPS-data for granted, he regularly took a nightly random walk in the parc.
 The red dot in the figure marks the median coordinate.
 This coordinate is very accurate: it marks the bedroom.
 All individual data points, however, fail to identify this location.